3 Weeks In The UK Itinerary

 The cost depends on many things, such as your preferred type of accommodation, dining, and transportation.
 But to give you a quick idea, $2,300 is a good mid-range budget.
 You’ll dine out in a private room in a mid-range hotel.

 But if you have a tight budget, you can bring that down a little bit to $1,500, where you’d be staying in youth hostels and probably half cooking at the hostel and half eating out.
-If you want to make this a luxury trip, $4,500 will be an amazing budget for sleeping in 5-star hotels and eating out at fancier restaurants.

 How to get around the UK

 The UK have one of the best transportation systems in place.
 There are domestic flights, buses, and the most popular – train.
 Sure, they can be annoying for being late sometimes, but it’s still reliable.
-If you have an international driver’s license that is valid here, you can also rent a car which will give you so much more freedom with your schedule.

 If you need to get out of the UK, there are a lot of affordable flights going to other parts of Europe.
 At the same time, Heathrow is one of the busiest airports in the world.
 Flights here go all over the place, to Latin America, North America, Asia, Africa, and even all the way to Australia.

-CHECK-OUT: Scandinavia for 3 weeks
+CHECK-OUT: Scandinavia for 3 weeks itinerary

 The UK always had a different visa policy than the EU, which is a member of the Schengen States.
 So, Brexit didn’t really affect travellers visiting the UK.